jaikhuranna/face-extractor/README.md

 ## Summary
-Face extractor and tracking is implimented with the Caar-Cascade Classifier and OpenCV. haar-Cascade is a Cascade Classifier.
+Face extractor and tracking is implimented with the Haar-Cascade Classifier and OpenCV. haar-Cascade is a Cascade Classifier.